Therapy

 What can my child do while wearing the casts?

-It is important to know that an ideal situation would be that a child receives physical therapy.
-Each family’s insurance varies, but if it allows, our therapists can help develop a therapy plan.
+It is important to know that an ideal situation would be for a child to receive physical therapy.
+Each family’s insurance varies, but if insurance allows, our therapists can help develop a therapy plan.

-Our therapists want the children to stay active while wearing the casts.
-Go on walks, stretch, do balance exercises, play games, etc. Continue to be a kid!
-This will help maximize outcomes.
+Our therapists want children to stay active while wearing the cast.
+Go on walks, stretch, perform balance exercises, and play games.
+Continue to be a kid!
+This will help improve outcomes.

-Children sometimes are able to do more while wearing the casts.
-It can help a child stand still and even comfortably walk.
+Children sometimes can do more while wearing casts.
+It can help a child stand properly and even walk comfortably.

 -